gaswigar/ST558-Project-1/README.md

       - Might be no longer in devleopment.
 Last update was in august of 2018.
   - RJSONIO
-      - Doenst handle null values as well.
+      - Doesnt handle null values as well.
-      - Mapping from R to JSON and back doesnt create identical objects.
+      - Mapping from R to JSON and back does not create identical objects.
   - jsonlite
       - Optimized for web and statistical data.

-However, my preference is jsonlite because it works better with JSON data with nested lists and better maps data from R data types to JSON data and backwards.
-Jsonlite is also Jsonlite is also maintains how missing values are coded and provide more detail an error occurs.
+My preference is jsonlite because it works better with JSON data with nested lists and better maps R data types to JSON data and backwards.
+Jsonlite also maintains how missing values are coded and provides more details when errors occur.
 Jsonlite is also effecient, especially when compared to rjson.

 Using fromJSON we are able to convert the json object back into the orignal list of 3 lists.

 ``` r
 json_data<-fromJSON(json,flatten=TRUE)